 Susan Chanderbhan-Forde, Ph.D.Psychologist II

-Dr. Chanderbhan-Forde has eight years of experience in schools, an outpatient mental health clinic, non-profit organizations, and an academic institution.
+Dr. Chanderbhan-Forde has nine years of experience in schools, an outpatient mental health clinic, non-profit organizations, and an academic institution.
 Dr. Chanderbhan-Forde's areas of interest include: trauma work, identity development, migration and immigration, and family therapy, as well as research, program evaluation, and teaching.
 Dr. Chanderbhan-Forde has published book chapters and research articles and presented at professional conferences.

 Mona M. Drucker, MA LPCPsychological Counselor

-Mona has eighteen years of experience in a variety of settings including in-patient psychiatric treatment, community mental health, geriatric mental health and adult private practice.
+Mona has nineteen years of experience in a variety of settings including in-patient psychiatric treatment, community mental health, geriatric mental health and adult private practice.
 Her areas of interest include: mood disorders, life transitions, multicultural issues, and marital and family therapy.
 Mona utilizes an integrative approach, however primarily, individual psychology.

 Carolina Jimenez, Ph.D.Psychologist II

-Dr. Jimenez has ten years of experience in a variety of settings including university counseling centers, school districts, substance abuse clinics, neuropsychology private practice, and non-profit organizations.
+Dr. Jimenez has eleven years of experience in a variety of settings including university counseling centers, school districts, substance abuse clinics, neuropsychology private practice, and non-profit organizations.
 Her areas of interest include: Cognitive Behavioral Therapy, Depression and Anxiety Disorders, Substance Abuse, Interpersonal Concerns, Trauma History, Adjustment Disorders, Life Transitions, Family of Origin Issues, Outreach, Training and Supervision, Multicultural/Diversity Issues and working with First Generation College Students.
 Dr. Jimenez provides counseling services in English and Spanish.

 Joshua Knox, Ph.D.Psychologist I